clueless-skywatcher/mathlark-v2/README.md

     }
 }
 ```
-- First we declare the function name `Add1`
+- First we declare the function name `Add`
 - Within the first pair of braces, we can write multiple definitions of the function
 based on different numbers of arguments.
 Here we have 2 definitions, one for a single argument and one for 2 arguments.
 - The second pair of braces enclose the body (behaviour) of the function.